nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_uncategorisedData_guidance.md

 ## Observation profile ##

 Uncategorised data can contain many different types of clinical information.
-As the type is not known it is not possible to determine which is the correct FHIR profile to use for the information.
+As the type is not known it is not possible to determine which is the correct FHIR&reg; profile to use for the information.
 Therefore, uncategorised data will always be contained in an `Observation` profile.

 ## Qualifiers ##